JOML-CI/JOML/README.md

 The goal of JOML is to provide easy-to-use, feature-rich and efficient linear algebra operations, needed by any 3D application.
 At the same time, JOML tries to pose the lowest possible requirements to an execution environment by being compatible with Java 1.4 and not making use of JNI.

+If you like to know more about JOML's design, see the corresponding [Wiki page](https://github.com/JOML-CI/JOML/wiki/Design).

 Vector arithmetic
 -----------------
 All operations in JOML are designed to modify the object on which the operation is invoked.
 This helps in completely eliminating any object allocations, which the client could otherwise not control and which impact the GC performance resulting in small hickups.